DreSean-Sutton/the-ultimate-api/README.md

     ```shell
     cp .env.example .env
     ```
-4. Change `DATABASE_URL=postgres://dev:dev@localhost/changeMe` in your .env file to the database name you desire. ex. `DATABASE_URL=postgres://dev:dev@localhost/my-example-name`
+4. Change `DATABASE_URL=postgres://dev:dev@localhost/changeMe` in your .env file to the database name you desire. ex. `DATABASE_URL=postgres://dev:dev@localhost/my-database-name`

-6. Create the database and set it's name to the previous name you chose
+5. Create the database and set it's name to the previous name you chose
     ```shell
-    createdb my-example-name
+    createdb my-database-name
     ```
 6. Import SQL code into database
     ```shell